CodingWithAlaa/SQL-Data-Analysis-Workshop/README.md

 Level 4: Advanced Analytical Tasks
 Concepts: Complex queries, nested subqueries, and advanced aggregations.
-Goal: Apply everything you've learned to solve complex analytical problems.
+Goal: Apply everything you’ve learned to solve complex analytical problems.

 🛠️ Getting Started
 Ensure you have a working SQL environment (e.g., MySQL, PostgreSQL, or any other tool).